dexie/Dexie.js/addons/dexie-export-import/README.md

 * Export of IndexedDB Database to JSON Blob.
 * Import from Blob back to IndexedDB Database.
+* An import Blob can be retrieved from an URL (using fetch()) or from a user-input file (dropped or browsed to).
+* An export Blob can be either given end-user to be stored in Downloaded Files, or be send to a server over HTTP(S) using fetch().
 * Chunk-wise / Streaming - does not read the entire DB into RAM
 * Progress callback (typically for showing progress bar)
 * Optional filter allows to import/export subset of data